garrandall/popular-music-data/tracks/love-me-anyway-p-nk-chris-stapleton.md

 Could you?
 (Pick up the pieces of me?)
 Could you?
 (Could you still love me?)
 Could you love me anyway?
 Could you?
-(Ooh, could you still love me?)
+(Oh, could you still love me?)
 Could you?
 (Pick up the pieces of me?)
 Could you?
 (Could you still love me?)
 Could you love me anyway?